-Each analyst in the laboratory should conduct an initial demonstration of capability (IDC) at least once before analyzing any sample to demonstrate proficiency in performing the method and obtaining acceptable results for each analyte.
-The IDC also is used to demonstrate that the laboratory's modifications to a method produces results as precise and accurate as those produced by the reference method.
-As a minimum, include a reagent blank and at least 4 LFBs at a concentration between 10 times the MDL and the midpoint of the calibration curve (or other level specified in the method).
+Each analyst in the laboratory should conduct an IDC at least once before analyzing any sample to demonstrate proficiency in performing the method and obtaining acceptable results for each analyte.
+The IDC also is used to demonstrate that the laboratory's modifications to a method will produce results as precise and accurate as those produced by the reference method.
+As a minimum, include a reagent blank and at least four LFBs at a concentration between 10 times the MDL and the midpoint of the calibration curve (or other level specified in the method).
 Run the IDC after analyzing all required calibration standards.
 Ensure that the reagent blank does not contain any analyte of interest at a concentration greater than half the MQL (or other level specified in the method).
-Ensure that precision (percent relative standard deviation) and accuracy (percent recovery) calculated for LFBs are within the acceptance criteria listed in the method being used or generated by the laboratory (if there are no established mandatory criteria).
+Ensure that precision and accuracy (percent recovery) calculated for LFBs are within the acceptance criteria listed in the method of choice or generated by the laboratory (if there are no established mandatory criteria).